-The scholarship is a waiver of tuition for a minimum of 6 but no more than 15 hours which count toward a certificate or degree.
+The scholarship is a waiver of tuition at the in-district rate for classes required for the student's first certificate or associates degree.
 The award is based on the current in-district tuition rate and does not include fees or books.
 Recipients must enroll as award-seeking students at ASU Mid-South no later than the fall term following their high school graduation.
 Honorees are expected to maintain a cumulative GPA of at least 3.0, and the award is renewable each semester if the recipient earns a minimum 2.75 GPA the previous term with no withdrawals, failed, or incomplete courses and completes the service hour component.